Bosonic content of three-fermion highest-spin states

+are listed in Table~\ref{tableM4}.
 Notably, $M_4$ is $z$-independent, but the particular transforms $g_4(v_j)$ appearing in Eq.~\eqref{gtoc4} are all divisible by $\Delta_z$, so the extra $\Delta_z$ in~\eqref{gtoc4} is cancelled.
 Finally, it is recovered in the expansion because the shapes $S_1$, $S_4$, $S_6$, and $S_{11}$ all contain a factor $z_{222}$.
 Hence, the character $\chi_4$ extracts components of the wave function symmetric in the $xy$ plane, multiplied by a term $\Delta_z$ which is fully antisymmetric in the $z$ direction.

 Similarly, for $g_5$ we obtain